80th Regiment "Roma": Formation

-In 1895-96 the regiment provided three officers and 118 enlisted for units deployed to Italian Eritrea for the First Italo-Ethiopian War.
-In 1911-12 the regiment provided 17 officers and 1,452 enlisted to augment units fighting in the Italo-Turkish War.
+In 1895–96 the regiment provided three officers and 118 enlisted for units deployed to Italian Eritrea for the First Italo-Ethiopian War.
+In 1911–12 the regiment provided 17 officers and 1,452 enlisted to augment units fighting in the Italo-Turkish War.

 World War I

-At the outbreak of World War I the regiment consisted of three battalions, each of which fielded four fusiliers companies and one machine gun section.
+At the outbreak of World War I, the Brigade "Roma" formed, together with the Brigade "Puglie" and the 29th Field Artillery Regiment, the 9th Division.
+At the time the 72nd Infantry Regiment consisted of three battalions, each of which fielded four fusilier companies and one machine gun section.
 After Italy's entry into the war on 23 May 1915 the Brigade "Roma" was deployed to the Italian front: in 1915 the regiment operated against Austro-Hungarian forces in the Vallarsa valley.
 In May 1916 the regiment fought in the Battle of Asiago in the area of Trambileno.
 In June and July of the same year the regiment fought for control of the Corno di Coston.
 On 24 May 1916 the regimental depot of the 80th Infantry Regiment in Verona formed the command of the Brigade "Rovigo" and the 227th Infantry Regiment (Brigade "Rovigo").
 In 1917 the regiment operated in the Val Posina until it was transferred in July to the Banjšice plateau where the regiment fought in August 1917 in the Eleventh Battle of the Isonzo in the area of Kal nad Kanalom.
 In October 1917 the regiment fought in the Battle of Caporetto.
 In June 1918 the Brigade "Roma" fought in the Second Battle of the Piave River at Monastier and in October the brigade was deployed on Monte Grappa, where it fought in the decisive Battle of Vittorio Veneto.
-For their conduct on the Piave river and on Monte Grappa the two regiments of the Brigade "Roma" were both awarded a Bronze Medal of Military Valour.
+For their conduct on the Piave river and on Monte Grappa the two regiments of the Brigade "Roma" were both awarded a Bronze Medal of Military Valor.